Advice for international students

 The University of Salford require that you complete the counselling each academic year even if you have had a Federal Loan previously.

-Follow the link to complete a Cost of application form.
+Follow the link to complete a Cost of Attendance form.
 Your Cost of Attendance (COA) will be determined by adding an amount for living and study costs to your tuition fees.
-The maximum amount you can borrow will be your COA less any Expected Financial Aid (EFA).
+The maximum amount you can borrow will be your COA less any Expected Financial Aid (EFA), or Scholarships.
 Please complete ONLY the “Cost of Attendance” tab and save the file.
 You will have to email your COA to us as part of your application.
-There is a checklist tab included within the COA form to help you ensure that you have completed steps 1- 4 fully before attempting to submit your application.
+There is a checklist tab included within the COA form to help you ensure that you have completed steps 1-4 fully before attempting to submit your application.

-Email all your documents as attachments to email@example.com with subject header “US Loan Application Documents” followed by your name, and your current postal address in the body of your email.
-Please also advise in your email which course you will be studying.
+Email all your documents as attachments to email@example.com with subject header “US Loan Application Documents” followed by your name, along with details of the course you will be studying.

 The Checklist in the Cost of Attendance spreadsheet has the full list of documents to attach.